COMMUNICATION Categories – Content (Part 1a)

 SITE: Barriers to effective Communication & Skills needed

-• It’s the sum of all the things one person does when he wants to create understanding in the mind of another.
+• It’s the sum of all the things one person does when they want to create understanding in the mind of another.

 • It is a bridge of meaning, involving a systematic & continuous process of telling, listening & understanding.